-Robert has worked overtime to meet the client’s needs.
-He has done this with a positive attitude.
+Robert has worked overtime to meet the client’s needs (his dedication evident in the hours logged using an employee time-tracking tool).
+He has done this with a positive attitude

 Here’s what you can say: “It has been a busy week.
 Thanks for staying late and putting in the extra effort to meet the client’s demands.
 I want you to know that you are a valuable member, and the team appreciates your positive attitude, which has helped us stay motivated.“

 Employee Takes Up Additional Tasks Outside of Their Role: